pub struct TypedParticipation<T> { /* private fields */ }Expand description

 and the error is returned (or the panic propagated).

-In these error cases, item
+In these error cases, item will typically be dropped by call,

-it is not convenient for call
+it is not convenient for call to do otherwise.

-If that’s wanted, use try_claim_or_return
+If that’s wanted, use try_claim_or_return.

 Sourcepub fn try_claim_or_return<C, F, E, R>(